Clementi, Singapore: Etymology

-"Clementi" derives its name from 'Clementi Road', the main traffic route that still runs into the district to this day.
-It was once known as 'Reformatory Road' as there was a boys' home situated along the road.
+The planning area of Clementi derives its name from Clementi Road, the main traffic route that still runs into the district to this day.
+It was once known as Reformatory Road as there was a boys' home situated along the road.
 In 1947, the Singapore Rural Board discussed renaming the road.
 Their original intention was to name it after Sir Hugh Clifford, but it was eventually named as Clementi Road.
 It is generally suggested that the road was named after Sir Cecil Clementi Smith, who was the first British High Commissioner in the Straits Settlements.
-However, it is also possible that the road was named after Sir Cecil Clementi, another former Governor of the Straits Settlements (1930–33) who initiated the construction of the Kallang Airport.
+However, it is also possible that the road was named after Sir Cecil Clementi, another former Governor of the Straits Settlements (1930–33) who initiated the construction of Kallang Airport.

 History

 The present area occupying Clementi Avenue 1 used to be known as 'Sussex Estate', named after the historic county of Sussex in England.
 The road running inside Sussex Estate was called Goodwood Road.
 It was developed in the mid-1950s to house the families of British senior non-commissioned officers.
 When Clementi underwent a major transformation beginning in 1975, Sussex Estate was the only pre-development feature that was retained.
 It was demolished in 1997.

 Most of the area currently occupied by Clementi New Town today was once a military installation called 'Colombo Camp'.
 It is not known when the camp came into existence, however what is known is that the Singapore Guard Regiment, formed in 1948, stationed its troops there.
 When the regiment disbanded in November 1971, the camp was left to stand for another four more years before it was demolished in 1975.

 Clementi New Town was subsequently developed between 1975 and 1979 on the plot of land that was once occupied by the camp.
 Planned as a self-sufficient residential town with a range of facilities and services, the Housing and Development Board (HDB) began clearing the area in 1974 and affected villagers were resettled.

 An iconic landmark at Clementi is the steel truss railway bridge crossing Sungei Ulu Pandan.
 It was once part of the Jurong KTMB Railway Line which was constructed to facilitate the transportation of manufactured products from Jurong to Malaysia, and raw materials from Malaysia to the industrial estate at Jurong.
 Construction of the railway began in 1963, and the first train ran in 1966.
 The Jurong section of the railway remained in use for the next four decades until its closure in the early 1990s.
 Today, the disused track continues to attract much interest from the public, especially people with a taste for history, nature and photography.